 CALEDONIAN ALPS GLACIER TRAVERSE

-An adventurous unsupported glacier trek and wilderness journey from the fjords to the high alpine mountains of arctic East Greenland.
+An adventurous unsupported glacier traverse and wilderness journey from the fjords through the heart of the high alpine mountains of arctic East Greenland.

 An insight into the wild and pristine arctic coastline to the north of our lodge